Cass County Museums

 James Newton’s son George Newton was born in 1810 in Preble County, Ohio in 1810.
 Both George and his father James moved to Cass County in 1830 and settled down to farm.
 James Newton served as a member of the 1835 Michigan Constitutional Convention, and as a member of the Michigan House in 1837/38 and 1838/39.
 James Newton died in 1844.

 In 1931, Fred Russ purchased the house and the surrounding 580-acre parcel of timberland.
-In 1942, he gifted the land to Michigan State University.
+He gifted the land to Michigan State University in 1942.
 The University Forestry School used it as the Fred Russ Experimental Forest.
-The house was restored by the Cass County Historical Commission.
-As of 2013, the house operated as a public museum, the Newton House Museum.
+The house has been restored by the Cass County Historical Commission.
+As of 2013, the house operated as the Newton House Museum and is open to the public.

 Location: 20689 Marcellus Hwy, Decatur, MI 49045 (but near Marcellus) – Directions